“You’re so dependent, it drives me crazy.”

 If we listen to him, the only thing we’re missing out on is stress over what we don’t have but think we should.
 God never planned for us to be independent of Him but rather to depend fully on Him for everything.

 How about you?
 Are you ready to release the lies of independence?
-Ask God to give you courage to turn your back on the world’s view.
+Ask God to give you the courage to turn your back on the world’s view.
 Get out of the boat and join Him.
-Find your full self in Him once again.
-Depend on Him.
+Fully lean on Him for everything He has for you.